deepraining/see-ajax/README.md

 ### implement

-custom implement instead of ajax.
+Custom request implementing instead of ajax.

-sometimes, you have not to use ajax, but other ways, for some reasons, this is what you want.
+Sometimes, you have to not use ajax, instead using other ways.
+So, this is what you want.

 ```
 implement: [